dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 As demonstrated in the preceding example, components can emit markup from code within their `@code` blocks and outside of them.
 The <xref:Microsoft.AspNetCore.Components.RenderFragment> delegate must accept a parameter called `__builder` of type <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> so that the Razor compiler can produce rendering instructions for the fragment.

 > [!NOTE]
-> Assignment to a <xref:Microsoft.AspNetCore.Components.RenderFragment> delegate is only supported in Razor component files (`.razor`).
+> Assignment to a <xref:Microsoft.AspNetCore.Components.RenderFragment> delegate is only supported in Razor component files (`.razor`), and [event callbacks](xref:blazor/components/event-handling#eventcallback) aren't supported.

 To make <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> code reusable across multiple components, declare the <xref:Microsoft.AspNetCore.Components.RenderFragment> delegate as `public` and `static`: